j-sieben/PIT/Doc/installing_pit.md

 That's it, you're now prepared to install the `PIT` application.
 Obviously, the steps above are required only once for all your APEX applications of that workspace that want to make use of those libraries.

-If you want to see how `UTL_APEX`can make your live easier as an APEX developer, have a look a the controller package `PIT_UI_PKG`.
+If you want to see how `UTL_APEX`can make your live easier as an APEX developer, have a look a the controller package `pit_ui`.
 This package interacts with the pages based on their page alias, so for each page there is a matching method that reads the user entered data and controls how to write those to the `XAPI` layer owned by the `PIT` owner.
 Also note that no code is placed on the APEX pages directly other than calls to this package.

 ### Install the `PIT` maintenace application